kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

 - [Fix 134100 - integration with partitionable device PR 134103](https://github.com/kubernetes/kubernetes/pull/134103) has been pushed on 2025-09-17
 - [Fix 134519 - add ShareID to kubelet plugin API PR 134520](https://github.com/kubernetes/kubernetes/pull/134520) has been pushed on 2025-10-10
 - [Increase test coverage PR 134615](https://github.com/kubernetes/kubernetes/pull/134615) has been pushed on 2025-10-15

+Beta 1.36:

+- [Fix 136734 - missing GetSharedDeviceIDs bug in GatherAllocatedState](https://github.com/kubernetes/kubernetes/pull/136734) has been pushed on 2025-02-04
+- [Promote DRAConsumableCapacity to Beta PR 136611](https://github.com/kubernetes/kubernetes/pull/136611) has been pushed on 2026-01-29

 ## Drawbacks